dogerber/temperature_gradient_microscopy_stage/README.md

 <a href="https://softliv.mat.ethz.ch/"><img src="https://softliv.mat.ethz.ch/_jcr_content/orgbox/image.imageformat.logo.1477473979.png" align = right height = 100px></a>
-Microscopy stage with two temperature controlled metal block and a translational frame to move a sample in the temperature gradient by [Dominic Gerber](https://softliv.mat.ethz.ch/people/person-detail.MTk2MDQ5.TGlzdC8yMTgxLDIwMDIyNzA3NTg=.html) from the [Soft and Living Materials Group at ETH Zürich](https://softliv.mat.ethz.ch/).
+Microscopy stage with two temperature controlled metal block and a translational frame to move a sample in the temperature gradient by [D. Gerber](https://orcid.org/0000-0002-4231-0694) from the (now retired) [Soft and Living Materials Group at ETH Zürich](https://softliv.mat.ethz.ch/).

 Detailed instructions to build the setup can be found in the [wiki](https://github.com/gerberli/temperature_gradient_microscopy_stage/wiki/).